-Kozel is a well-known local beer brewed in Velké Popovice, a village outside Prague.
+Kozel is a popular local beer brewed in Velké Popovice, a village close to Prague.

-Bernard is a much respected cheaper beer brewed in East Bohemia.
+Bernard is a highly regarded cheaper beer brewed in East Bohemia.

-Aside from light beers, several Czech breweries and also micro-breweries in Prague produce a dark ale, "tmavé pivo".
-Some of these beers, such as one produced by the Kozel brewery, are almost black in colour, and are served with a thick dark foam on top.
+Aside from light beers, Czech breweries and micro-breweries in Prague also produce dark ales, "tmavé pivo".
+Some of these, such as the ales produced by the Kozel brewery, are almost black in colour, and are served with a thick dark foam on top.

-If you are looking for a more English-inspired, bottom-fermented ale,
+If you are looking for a more English-inspired ale,

-Velvet by Staropramen is a smooth and creamy beer.
+Velvet by Staropramen is a smooth and creamy dark beer.